alphagov/govuk-design-system/src/components/language-navigation/index.md

 Choose a single consistent location that works best for your users.

 Use the same placement throughout your service in all languages.
-This helps users who often switch languages throughout their journey to check their understanding.
+This helps users in many ways.
+For example, some users often switch languages throughout their journey as a way to check their understanding of a page.

 ### If you only offer specific pages in another language

 You could place the language navigation at the top of a page, after the `h1` element.
-This helps users find their preferred language as quickly as possible.

 If you choose to place the language navigation elsewhere on a page, it should be in a sensible place in the page heading structure with its own visible or hidden heading.